GenomiqueENS/toulligQC/README.md

 <a name="docker-image-recovery"></a>
 * ####  Docker image recovery
 An image of ToulligQC is hosted on the Docker hub on the genomicpariscentre repository(genomicpariscentre/toulligqc).
-` docker push`
+`$ docker pull genomicpariscentre/toulligqc:latest `
 <a name="launching-docker-image-with-a-shell-script"></a>
    * #### Launching docker image with a shell script
 A shell script called read_file.sh is provided to launch the image and mount  automatically the directories contained in the configuration file.

 Example:<br>
-` ./read_file.sh /path/to/configuration/file `
+`$./read_file.sh /path/to/configuration/file `

 <a name="launching-docker-image-with-a-shell-script"></a>
-* ####  Launching Docker image with docker run
-`docker run -ti --rm  -v /path/to/result/directory/
+* ####  Launching Docker image with docker run `$docker run -ti --rm  -v /path/to/result/directory/ -v /path/to/fast5/directory
- -v /path/to/fast5/directory
  -v /path/to/fastq/directory
- -v /path/to/design/file/direcotory/
+ -v /path/to/design/file/
- -v /path/to/configuration/file/directory
+ -v /path/to/configuration/file/
  (-v /path/to/sequencing/summary/file if not include in fastq file directory) toulligqc:latest `